cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 [Spectrum](/spectrum/) is a reverse proxy product that extends the benefits of Cloudflare to all TCP/UDP applications providing L4 DDoS protection.
 Spectrum also provides an IP firewall allowing customers to deny IPs or IP ranges to granularly control traffic to application servers.
 Customers can also configure rules to block visitors from a specified country or even an Autonomous System Number (ASN).

 ### Protecting private resources
 Private resources typically contain highly sensitive, company confidential information and either by way of laws and regulations, or by the nature of the confidentiality of the data, access to them is much more restricted.
 Traditionally, private applications were only accessible on private networks in company buildings that users had to have physical access to.
 But as we all know today, access to private resources needs to take place from a wide range of locations, and paradoxically, private applications can live in very public locations.
-Most of SaaS is exposed to the public Internet.
+Most SaaS applications are exposed to the public Internet.

 The following are typical attributes of private resources:
 - Users have been pre-authorized and provisioned.
 They can't just sign up.
 They need to be given specific access to the resource either directly or via access control mechanisms such as certificates, group membership, or role assignment.
-- Network access to a self-hosted resource typically over-managed, private network routes and not accessible via the general Internet.
+- Network access to a self-hosted resource is typically over-managed, private network routes and not accessible via the general Internet.
 - Private resources that live in data centers (physical or virtual) and are connected to networks that are hosted and managed by the business, which are either on-premises or virtual private networks running in public cloud infrastructure.

 As mentioned, traditional access to private resources required physical access to the network by being in the office connected via Ethernet.
 As remote access needs increased, companies installed on-premises VPN servers that allowed users and devices to "dial in" to these private networks.
 Many applications have left these private networks and instead migrated to SaaS applications or are hosted in public cloud infrastructure.
 This traditional approach has become unmanageable and costly, with a variety of technologies providing network connectivity and access control.

 Another important thing to note is that many of the services used for securing and providing connectivity for public resources can also be used for private resources.
-The most obvious here is Magic WAN and Magic Firewall, which are mentioned below.
-But also customers use our WAF in front of privately hosted applications that are only accessible through private networks.
-The idea here is that even if access to an application is only from trusted private connections, it is still possible for an attacker to compromise what seems to be a trusted device; therefore, application injection attacks and other vulnerabilities can be exploited by devices with existing trusted network access.
+The most obvious here is Magic WAN and Magic Firewall.
+Customers also use our WAF in front of privately hosted applications that are only accessible through private networks.
+The idea is that even if access to an application is only from trusted private connections, it is still possible for an attacker to compromise what seems to be a trusted device; therefore, application injection attacks and other vulnerabilities can be exploited by devices with existing trusted network access.
 This is exactly in line with the idea of a Zero Trust security program.
 Read more about the approaches to Zero Trust using a SASE platform in our [SASE reference architecture](/reference-architecture/architectures/sase/).

 As we describe the following Cloudflare services, you will learn how the Cloudflare network and our methods of connecting it to your own private networks provides greater security, flexibility, and a more centralized control plane for access to private resources.
 The following diagram illustrates the sort of environment that represents a typical customer's private infrastructure.